Getting Started with Benchling Apps

 Where to find apps

-Apps can be found in the App Workspace; in Benchling, click "Connections" on the left sidebar and then select "Apps."
-In the App Workspace, you'll see all the Apps that have been created on your Benchling tenant.
+Installed apps can be found in the App Workspace; in Benchling, click "Connections" on the left sidebar and then select "Apps."
 Each App has its own homepage where users can view information about the app.
 The General tab includes information about the app, while the Access tab is where admins of the app can control the app’s access to data in Benchling.

 Creating an app

 Creating an app can be done from the Developer Console.
-There are a variety of ways to get to this page, but the easiest is to navigate through your user menu -> Feature Settings -> Developer console (pictured below).
+There are a variety of ways to get to this page, but the easiest is to navigate through your user menu > Feature Settings > Developer console > Apps (pictured below).

 That takes you to the “Developer Console” section of the feature settings page, and opens the “Apps” settings.
-Clicking the "Create" button provides two options: Creating an app from scratch, or creating an app from an app manifest:
+Clicking the "Create" button opens a modal with two options for creating your app: from scratch or from a manifest file.

 Creating an app from scratch